nebulaOW/nebulaOW.github.io/_posts/2021-01-16-HintOrbMod.md

 Variables and subroutines in the workshop are numbered, check that the NEW variables and subroutines defined in this mod are free in your live map (ie. make sure its number is a free slot in the variable list (non-free variables are greyed out); if not, change its number to a number with a free slot).
 </div>

-## REFERENCE FOR NEW VARIABLES/SUBROUTINES:
+## Reference for New Variables & Subroutines:
 ```
 variables
 {